louisreg/dacx578/README.md

 This codebase extends that work by generalizing the implementation to support the full **DACx578 family** (DAC5578, DAC6578, DAC7578), adding resolution-aware encoding while preserving the original command structure and API philosophy.

+> **Note:** This driver has been **tested on the DAC6578**.
+The DAC5578 and DAC7578 are expected to behave similarly based on the original DAC5578 driver and datasheet, but the code has not been fully tested on these devices.

 ## Features

 * Supports all 8 output channels (A–H)